ringogallagher/API_Weather/README.md

 - **Error Handling**: Comprehensive error handling for robust user experience
 - **RESTful API**: Clean API endpoints for weather data

+## ⚠️ Limitations

+While the application provides a robust experience, it has certain limitations:

+- ⚡ **Dependency on external APIs** — relies on WeatherAPI and OpenWeatherMap; data may be unavailable if these services experience downtime or rate limits.
+- 🌍 **IP-based location detection** — location accuracy may vary depending on the user’s network provider or VPN.
+- 📱 **Mobile optimization** — designed to be responsive, but minor visual inconsistencies may occur on some mobile devices.
+- 🕒 **Forecast update intervals** — data is refreshed upon user requests and not continuously updated in real-time.
+- 🌐 **Language support** — currently supports only English, Russian, and Hungarian; additional languages are not yet available.
+- 🔒 **No user accounts** — the app does not store user data or include authentication features.
+- 🧪 **Educational project** — developed for learning purposes and not intended for production or high-load environments.

 ## 🚀 Quick Start

 ### Prerequisites